 8. Grand Jumeirah Mosque, Dubai

-One of the most photographed mosques in Dubai, this is the first mosque in the UAE which welcomed non-Muslim visitors.
-The Sheikh Mohammed Bin Rashid Center for Cultural Understanding promotes cultural tours for the tourists for about 75 minutes from Saturday to Thursday at 10 am.
+One of the most photographed mosques in Dubai and also one of the most beautiful mosques in Dubai, this is the first mosque in the UAE that welcomed non-Muslim visitors.
+The Sheikh Mohammed Bin Rashid Center for Cultural Understanding promotes cultural tours for tourists for about 75 minutes from Saturday to Thursday at 10 am.
 No prior reservation is required, but the visitors and guests are requested to reach the mosque by 9:45 am to avoid any delay for other guests.
-The medieval Fatimid style exteriors feature white minarets and domes with intricate detailing.
+The medieval Fatimid-style exteriors feature white minarets and domes with intricate detailing.
 The prayer hall roof rests on several columns.

 9. Iranian Mosque, Satwa, Dubai